Logicoma-Inc/penguins-rising/README.md

 ==============

 Peguins Rising
 Orginally inspired and created by Devroy Queen and Andrew Peek.
-Using an old game development tool kit on the windows xp.
+Created by an old version of YOYO game's development tool kit.
 This is a port for the browser and the base line of the game functions as well as game play.

 Coming Soon...